groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/mpp-to-svg.md

         - icon: "far fa-file-MPP"
           title: " About MPP File Format"
           content: |
             A file with MPP extension is Microsoft Project data file that stores information related to project management in an integrated manner.
 It is proprietary file format developed by Microsoft as file format for Microsoft Project (MSP) which is a project management application software.
 Besides MPP, MSP supports other file formats as well like project XML schema.
 Several APIs and applications provide the facility to convert MPP file format to others.
-Microsoft now has online Project Server where project management files can be uploaded for collaboration by multiple users.

           link: "https://docs.fileformat.com/project-management/mpp/"

     format:
         # format loop
-        - icon: "far fa-file-SVG"
+        - icon: "far fa-image"
           title: " About SVG File Format"
           content: |
             SVG files are Scalable Vector Graphics Files that use XML based text format for describing the appearance of image.
 The word Scalable refers to the fact that the SVG can be scaled to different sizes without losing any quality.
 Text based description of such files make them independent of resolution.
 It is one of the mostly used format for building website and print graphics in order to achieve scalability.
-The format can only be used for two-dimensional graphics though.
-SVG files can be viewed/opened in almost all modern browsers including Chrome, Internet Explorer, Firefox, and Safari.

           link: "https://docs.fileformat.com/page-description-language/svg/"